xapundel/think2020/Preparation.md

     systemctl status horizon
     ```

-1. Go to lab working directory (`think2020-master` or as yu called it) and prepare the new default configuration file for Horizon agent by invoking Makefile script:
+1. Go to lab working directory (`think2020-master` or as you called it) and prepare the new default configuration file for Horizon agent by invoking Makefile script:

     ```bash
     cd <lab_workdir>
     make update-horizon-cfg
     ```

-    Config file updated by this command is `/etc/default/horizon`
+    This command updates config file `/etc/default/horizon`

 1. Start Horizon service again: